yashshah15/news-sentiment-analysis/README.md

 - I have scraped the links to news articles first and stored them in a python list.
 - After that I visited each link to scrape the news article content.
 - I have used BeautifulSoup to parse the html content using attributes and class names
+- The data is pre-cleaned while scraping to only include text from news article and eliminate images and other irrelevant text
 ### Getting links
 ```sh
 result = requests.get("https://www.aljazeera.com/where/mozambique/")